UMM-CSci-3601/revised-angular-tutorial/README.md

 ## Start making components

+The tutorial starts you off with two components:

+- `top-bar`, which has the app title and a checkout button
+- `product-list`, which lists the products available at the store

+and essentially no implemented "logic" except for the fact that the title links to the route `'/'`.

+A question is what we can/should test about these components.
+The `top-bar` component, for example, has several properties that could be tested:

+- It has a certain height.
+- It has a certain background color (a blue).
+- It contains an `h1` element with the string "My Store".
+This text is white against the blue background.
+This is a link; clicking it takes you to the `'/'` route, which at the moment is just the same page.
+(So it doesn't really seem to do anything at the moment, but will clearly serve a purpose when there is a second page and beyond.)
+- It contains a checkout button containing both a shopping cart icon and the string "Checkout".
+The button is white, and the text and icon are blue.

+Many of these are really _display_ properties (e.g., colors, sizes, layout) and probably shouldn't be captured in tests.
+We probably don't want an E2E test that checks that the shade of blue in the `top-bar` is "just so"; that would be really annoying if a design team came in and wanted to provided several possible color themes for consideration.
+It might also break the test if the user was using "dark mode" instead of "light mode", or the functionality was added later that let the user specify things like colors.

+Things like the title (currently "My Store") are more complex.
+The fact that "My Store" is clearly not a good title is a sign that we might want to have tests that capture that exact text.
+Early in a project the team may not have settled on a title yet, and embedding it in the tests might prematurely "lock in" a title that no one is actually terribly fond of.
+So instead of testing for a specific title string, at the beginning maybe it would be sufficient to confirm that there is an `app-top-bar` element, and that it contains an `h1` element, without worrying about the text in that element.

 ### Create the `top-bar` component

 We created an E2E spec that required (indirectly through the page objects) the existence of an `app-top-bar` component. ([ce1e3db](https://github.com/UMM-CSci-3601/revised-angular-tutorial/pull/1/commits/ce1e3db4d1b4dccd20624b82f90589bcfab92990)) We then satisfied that spec by generating the component ([35ff8b2](https://github.com/UMM-CSci-3601/revised-angular-tutorial/pull/1/commits/35ff8b2dead2b71bf08719429d6e07d4c341d096)):